-Set to come into force in May 2018, the General Data Protection Regulation (GDPR) represents the most important change in data privacy and data management in the last 20 years.
+Now in force, as of May 2018, the General Data Protection Regulation (GDPR) is the most important change in data privacy and data management in the last 20 years.

 More than 200 pages long, GDPR aims to unify and strengthen data privacy laws across Europe; formalising concepts such as the ‘right to be forgotten’ and giving EU citizens complete control over their personal data online.
 A bold ambition by any standard.

-Essentially, what this means is that companies will need to be more transparent with what they do with personal data, while we, as individuals, will have more control over the information we provide.
-This is a big change for marketers, because in order to keep the ability to remarket to individuals, send out automated emails and target particular audiences, we need to refine our data based upon our contacts that have ‘opted-in’ twice – following the ‘double opt-in’ rule that has been in force in Germany for some time.
+Essentially, what this means is that companies have to be more transparent with what they do with personal data, while we, as individuals, have more control over the information we provide.
+This is a big change for marketers, because in order to keep the ability to remarket to individuals, send out automated emails and target particular audiences, we have to refine our data based upon our contacts that have ‘opted-in’.

 Severe penalties await those who fail to adhere to GDPR – you’ve been warned.
 Businesses that suffer a data breach and have not complied with GDPR could incur a penalty of 4% of global turnover, or €20 million, depending on which amount is greater.
 Ouch!
 Also, under GDPR, the countries’ Data Protection Authority (DPA), for the UK, it’s the Information Commissioner’s Office (ICO), must be informed of data breaches within 72 hours of them being detected – so no more burying your head in the sand and praying nothing leaks out.

 GDPR applies to any businesses that operate within the EU or process the data of EU citizens; it does not matter if your business is based in an EU state or not.

 If you are struggling to work out what GDPR is – and what it means for your business, check out our frequently asked questions and get the answers you need.

 Finally, if you are looking for the final GDPR text, you can find it here.